praharshapm/vsdmixedsignalflow/README.md

 The modified verilog file and the LIB file can be seen `/LIB` directory.

-# top level verilog file
+# Top level verilog file
 This verilog file contains only instantiations of the macro.
 The file can be viewed in `/verilog` directory.

 # Experiments with Qflow